Alcide Herveaux: Backstory and abilities

-Fictional history
+Storylines

 The Southern Vampire Mysteries

-The author introduces this character in the third novel, Club Dead, when Eric sends Alcide to help Sookie find Bill Compton who has been kidnapped by his "maker" Lorena.
-Alcide and Sookie seem to have a chemistry from the beginning, but he is emotionally tied to his on-again, off-again girlfriend, Debbie Pelt (who shifts into a lynx).
-Sookie "liked him very much."
+Alcide Herveaux is introduced in the third novel, Club Dead, when ordered by Eric Northman to help Sookie Stackhouse find the kidnapped Bill Compton.
+Although Sookie and Alcide share a romantic attraction, Alcide remains involved with his on-again, off-again girlfriend, Debbie Pelt.

-In the fourth book, Dead to the World, it is revealed that his ex, Debbie, had participated in vampire Bill Compton’s torture.
-Alcide then abjures (banishes) her from the Shreveport pack.
-At the end of this book, Sookie kills Debbie in self-defense.
-Alcide notes Debbie's scent at Sookie's house and realizes that Sookie killed her, which would always stand between Alcide and Sookie as a potential couple.
+In Dead to the World, Alcide learns that Debbie participated in Bill Compton’s torture.
+He abjures her from the Shreveport werewolf pack.
+Seeking revenge, Debbie attempts to murder Sookie but is killed by her in self-defense.
+Alcide realizes Sookie is responsible for Debbie's death after recognizing her scent at Sookie's house; this discovery creates a rift between them.

-In the fifth novel, Dead as a Doornail, Alcide involves Sookie in the battle for pack leader between his father and Patrick Furnan.
-Alcide wants Sookie to use her telepathic abilities because many believe that Patrick Furnan will cheat.
-Even though Patrick is found guilty of cheating, he still wins, kills Alcide's father and becomes leader of the Long Tooth pack.
-Alcide thinks that Sookie failed him, and in his rage and anger of the loss of his father, he blames Sookie.
+During the fifth novel, Dead as a Doornail, Alcide involves Sookie in the competition for pack leadership between his father and Patrick Furnan.
+Alcide wants Sookie to use her telepathic abilities because he suspects Furnan will cheat.
+In the second round, the endurance test, Sookie reveals that Patrick is cheating.
+The judges determine that Furnan has lost two of three challenges and change the third and final test to a fight to the death.
+Furnan wins the battle, killing Alcide's father and assuming leadership of the Long Tooth pack.
+In his grief and anger over the loss of his father, Alcide blames Sookie for failing him.

-Alcide later begins to date Maria-Star Cooper, but in From Dead to Worse she is brutally killed.
-Sookie is also attacked twice by unknown weres and there are other murders and disappearances.
-The Long Tooth pack becomes severely divided, blaming each other for these attacks, and a war seems inevitable.
-Sookie acts as a mediator between these two groups and it turns out that these murders and disappearance were caused by another pack led by Priscilla Hebert, sister to Patrick Furnan's right-hand man.
-A battle erupts, ending with the deaths of Patrick Furnan and most of Priscilla's pack.
-Alcide becomes the leader of the Long Tooth pack.
+Later, Alcide dates Maria-Star Cooper in From Dead to Worse until an unidentified assassin brutally kills her.
+Sookie is attacked twice by unknown weres, and other pack members are murdered or disappear.
+The Long Tooth pack becomes severely divided, with members blaming each other and war appearing inevitable.
+Sookie mediates between the two factions and uncovers that the assassinations have been caused by a separate pack led by Priscilla Hebert, the sister of Patrick Furnan's right-hand man.
+Priscilla's pack lost their home in Hurricane Katrina and want the Long Tooth/Shreveport territory for themselves.
+A battle ensues, resulting in the deaths of Patrick Furnan and most of Priscilla's pack.
+Alcide then assumes leadership of the Long Tooth pack.

-In the tenth book, Dead in the Family, Alcide arranges for the pack to have their monthly hunt on Sookie's property.
-Several days after the weres find some unusual tracks, a dead werewolf is discovered.
-Alcide's girlfriend Annabelle confesses to infidelity with the murdered were.
-Alcide calls upon Sookie to take a shaman potion to find the traitor(s) in the pack.
+In the tenth book, Dead in the Family, Alcide arranges for the pack's monthly hunt to take place on Sookie's property.
+When the weres find unusual tracks, they follow them only to discover a murdered werewolf.
+Alcide's girlfriend, Annabelle, confesses to having cheated with the deceased werewolf.
+Alcide subsequently calls upon Sookie to use a shaman potion to identify possible traitors within the pack.